Martin-L\"of reducibility and cost functions: Feeble sets for cost functions, and the structure of ML-degrees

 To ensure that $A,B \leT D$, all we need to do is modify \cite[Cor.~4.2.5]{Nies:book}:

-\begin{claim} There is a computable function $r$ such that for each $e$, if $Y= \Phi_e^\Halt$ is total and ML-random, then $A= W_{r(e)} \lwtt Y$, $A \leT D$, and $A$ is non-computable. \end{claim} To see this, we use the cost function version of Kucera's result as presented in \cite{GreenbergNies:benign} and \cite[5.3.13]{Nies:book}.
-Given a ML-random $\DII$ set $Y$, one defines a cost function $c_Y$ such that if $A \models c_Y$, then $A \lwtt Y$.
+\begin{lemma} There is a computable function $r$ such that for each $e$, if $Y= \Phi_e^\Halt$ is total and ML-random, then $A= W_{r(e)} \lwtt Y$, $A \leT D$, and $A$ is non-computable. \end{lemma} To see this, we use the cost function version of Kucera's result as presented in~\cite{GreenbergNies:benign} and \cite[5.3.13]{Nies:book}.
+Given an ML-random $\DII$ set $Y$, one defines a cost function $c_Y$ such that if $A \models c_Y$, then $A \lwtt Y$.
 The cost function $c_Y$ emulates a given computable approximation of $Y$, and is therefore obtained uniformly from an $e$ such that $Y= \Phi_e^\Halt$.
 The construction of a non-computable c.e.\ set $A$ obeying a given cost function with the limit condition \cite[Thm.~2.7(i)]{Nies:CalculusOfCostFunctions} is compatible with simple permitting, so we can ensure that $A \leT D$.
-It is also uniform in the cost function.
+It is also uniform in the cost function (when $D$ is fixed).
 So we obtain the c.e.\ set $A$ uniformly in $e$, as required. \end{proof}

+\begin{remark} The following may be relevant towards Question~\ref{qu:ML arithm} above.
+We distinguish $\le_\ML$ from certain variants that are clearly arithmetical.
+Fix a notation $\eta$ for an infinite computable ordinal.
+Intuitively, a $\DII$ set is $\eta$-c.a.\ if it has a computable approximation where the number of changes is bounded by counting downward in the canonical computable well-order given by $\eta$.
+See e.g.\ \cite[Def.\ 7.1]{GreenbergHirschfeldtNies:2012} for the formal definition of $\eta$-c.a.\ sets and more background.

+Restricting the ML-randoms in the definition~\ref{def:ML-reducibility} of $\le_\ML$ to the $\eta$-c.a.\ sets yields a reducibility strictly weaker than $\le_\ML$.
+For, the $\eta$-c.a.\ sets form a $\SI 3$ class, so there is a noncomputable c.e.\ set $D$ below all the $\eta$-c.a.\ ML-randoms.
+Now by Theorem~\ref{thm:Ott}, let $A, B \leT D$ be c.e.\ sets such that $A \mid_\ML B$.
+Then $A$ and $B$ are equivalent in the sense of the reducibility based on $\eta$-c.a.\ sets.
+Note that by the proof of Theorem~\ref{thm:Ott}, in fact $A$ and $B$ are incomparable for the weaker variant of ML-reducibility based on ML-random $\DII$ sets. \end{remark}